AIS receiver Page

 2) GPS USB dongle (GPSUSB-1) - plugs direct in to your computer for location data,

-3) Small VHF AIS tuned whip antenna, obviating the need for having a splitter from another VHF antenna with its associated extra cabling.
+3) Small VHF AIS tuned whip (or telescopic) antenna, obviating the need for having a splitter from another VHF antenna with its associated extra cabling.

 Special package price, for use with your computer and plotting software, as a compact, portable complete marine surveillance/navigation device.

 Some very useful 'Frequently Asked Questions' provided by Michael Barrett